Ramsay Hunt Syndrome Care in NYC | Norelle Health

 Recovery varies.
 Some people regain most facial movement, while others have lasting weakness or develop synkinesis, in which movements become linked.
 Facial physical therapy supports recovery, and additional treatments can help if weakness persists.

 Yes.
 Because the facial nerve lies near the hearing and balance structures, some people develop hearing loss, ringing in the ear, or vertigo.
-These symptoms are evaluated and managed as part of care.
+Norelle Health treats the facial-nerve condition; when these symptoms occur, audiograms, hearing evaluation, and vestibular testing are arranged through referral and coordinated with the appropriate specialists.

 Vaccination against shingles can reduce the risk of zoster and its complications.
 Discuss whether it is appropriate for you with your clinician.